 The trails we all enjoy don’t maintain themselves.
-Someone has to pull weeds, dig trenches, paint blazes on trees, etc. You can help in one of several ways.
+Someone has to pull weeds, dig trenches, paint blazes on trees, etc. However, not all volunteer opportunities are trail work!
+You can help in one of several ways.
 Interested in volunteering your time?
 Contact the member listed below for more information.

 SATC is responsible for maintaining the footpath, side trails, a shelter, a privy, parking lots, and kiosks.
 Our Trail Master, Jeff Buehler, schedules regular work days (usually on a Saturday or Sunday) to complete needed projects.
 Some work is more physical than others, but most work can be done by anyone.
 There is overgrowth to be trimmed back, assist with removal of downed trees, erosion prevention, shelter/privy upkeep, and keeping our parking lots free of trash.
 If this work interests you, contact Jeff athikerJB@aol.com to request to receive work trip informational emails.
 Also, look on the hiking/event schedule to see when future work trips have been scheduled.

 When invasive species are introduced to a new landscape they can easily take over and destroy otherwise natural habitats.
 The Weed Warriors are a group of volunteers that organize work days to remove various invasive species.
 One of which is Garlic Mustard (Alliaria petiolata).
 Garlic Mustard has invaded so many parts of the trail from Georgia to Maine, that there is a Garlic Mustard Challenge where clubs compete to remove this noxious plant.
 Luckily, due to the plants shallow roots the work is fairly fast.
 If interested in helping contact Nancy Kurtz, email@example.com The Garlic Mustard Challenge annually occurs in May!